Gabriel Grant: Civil War

 With the onset of the Civil War, he joined the 2nd Infantry Regiment of New Jersey Volunteers as a surgeon from June to October 1861.
 He was then appointed to the U.S. Volunteers before joining the brigade under the command of William French.
-He won distinction during the Battle of Fair Oaks on June 1, 1862 after he saved multiple soldiers from the front lines.
-For his actions during the battle, he was awarded him the Medal of Honor on July 21, 1897.
+He won distinction during the Battle of Fair Oaks on June 1, 1862 after he rescued several soldiers while under heavy fire, and was awarded the Medal of Honor on July 21, 1897.
 His citation reads:

 Removed severely wounded officers and soldiers from the field while under a heavy fire from the enemy, exposing himself beyond the call of duty, thus furnishing an example of most distinguished gallantry.

 In February 1863, he was appointed Medical Director of Hospitals in Evanston, Indiana, and was placed in charge of the United States Army Hospital in Madison, Indiana, on September 4 of the same year.
-He resigned his commission in January 1865 due to a wound he received while operating in the field.
+He resigned his commission in January 1865 due to a wound he had received while operating in the field.

 After the war, he was elected as a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.

 Personal life

-Grant married the Caroline Manice in 1864.
+Grant married Caroline Manice in 1864.
 After the war, they lived in Newark, but soon moved to New York City, where all four of their children (three sons, one daughter) were born.
 The eldest was the lawyer, eugenicist, and conservationist Madison Grant.

 Gabriel Grant died at his home at 22 East 49th Street, Manhattan, New York, at the age of 83.
 He was survived by his wife and three sons.